 They next discover the corpse of Pinabel, recently slain by Bradamante.
 Gabrina steals Pinabel’s girdle and then, at Count Anselmo’s castle, frames Zerbino for the murder of Pinabel.
 Just before he is executed, Orlando rolls into town with Isabel and hacks up most of the army to free Zerbino.
-Orlando soon departs to seek out Mandricardo and finish a duel with him, leaving Zerbino and Isabel behind.
-(His next stop will be the grotto of Angelica and Medoro, at which point he will officially become Furioso)
+Mandricardo arrives with Doralice and begins a duel with Orlando, but the fight is interrupted.

-Re-united with his true love at last, Zerbino agrees to help Orlando seek out Mandricardo for three days, then return to Paris to continue the battle.
+Re-united with his true love and a happy ending nearly in grasp, Zerbino agrees to help Orlando seek out Mandricardo for three days, then return to Paris to continue the battle.
 In a twist of fate later to be renamed Shakespearean, Zerbino and Isabel come upon Odoric, the man who betrayed them both and attempted to rape Isabel after the shipwreck.
 Almonio and Corebo (mentioned in the XIII backstory) escort the prisoner.
 In a further twist Gabrina shows up again, and Zerbino hits upon a proper punishment for Odoric: rather than kill the traitor, Zerbino requires him to take his place as the awful hag’s escort.

 (Ariosto gives us a one stanza summary of their future together: Odoric strings her up from a tree; Almonio finds out about it and does the same right back to him)